elixir-europe/rdmkit/CONTRIBUTING.md

-# Contributing to ELIXIR RDM-toolkit
+# Contributing to the ELIXIR RDMkit

 Thank you very much for taking the time to contribute!